unknownzhu/data-order-server/README.md

 Now the new struct allows you to use springcloud tools like gateway and oauth2.

-And incoluding to adapet to our portal website,I tried to use pearadmin program whitch has a fantistic function about creating front and backgroud code with layerui and springcloud.
+And incording  to adapet to our portal website,I tried to use pearadmin program whitch has a fantistic function about creating front and backgroud code with layerui and springcloud.